1. Your customer acquision cost (CAC)

-Also known as customer acquisition cost, this measures the cost of landing a customer.
-In simple terms, add up the cost of marketing and sales, including salaries and overhead, and then divide that by the number of customers you land during a specific time frame.
-You’re looking to calculate the average cost that goes into acquiring customers, so the more accurate you can be, the more valuable this information will be when it comes to analysing your profit margin and marketing spend.
+This measures the cost of landing a customer.
+In simple terms, add up the cost of marketing and sales, including salaries and overhead, and then divide that by the number of customers you aquire during a specific time frame.
+You’re looking to calculate the average cost to acquire customers, so the more accurate you can be, the more valuable this information will be when it comes to analysing your profit margin and marketing spend.

-As an example: If you spend $100 and acquire 10 customers (in the same time frame), your CAC is $10.
+As an example: If you spend $100 and acquire 10 customers (in the same time frame), your customer aquisition cost is $10.

 Digital platforms, like Google Ads (formerly AdWords), offer a CPA measurement just for that platform.
 In this case, the price you pay per conversion is calculated by aggregating the costs of conversions across all your Google Ads.

-In this case, a conversion occurs when someone clicks on your Google Ad and then makes another action such as a purchase or a newsletter signup.
-You could use this number to calculate whether or not the spend is worth the reward.
+A conversion occurs when someone clicks on your Google Ad and then makes another action such as a purchase or a newsletter signup.
+You could use this number to calculate whether or not the acquisition cost is worth the reward.
 What’s a good number where CAC is concerned?
 That depends on your industry and business model.

 The key is to understand how your CAC fits into your overall operating budget.
-The leaner your operation, the more you can afford to spend to acquire a customer.
+The leaner your operation, the more you can afford to spend on customer acquisition.
 As many digital platforms and business tools allow detailed data, it’s worthwhile testing methods to find what works for your business, so you can optimise those channels to deliver the best results.

 2. Lifetime value of a customer (LTV)